echoe/vibecode_vsts/README.md

 6oscfm: a 6 oscillator fm synth. a scaled up version of 2oscfm.

-six sounds: a 6 oscillator fm synth where each oscillator can be a filter. this is still in development, but it works ...
-Okay-ish right now :)
+six sounds: a 6 oscillator fm synth where each oscillator can be a filter. this is what the 2osc and 6osc synth were scaling to. it works okay-ish right now! :)

 Effects:

-spectral resonator: theoretically a spectral resonator. but not really yet.
+spectral resonator: theoretically a spectral resonator. but not really worth anything yet.

 MIDI Effects:

 polyrhythmic sequencer: I might eventually work on this.
 This works but basically has no GUI and has had pretty much no work put into it.